What is this?

 Final Crunch

-The last day, we crunched hard to get everything polished and ready to go.
-We added menus, title art, a brief tutorial, upgrade screen, and an ending screen.
+On the last day, we worked intensely to get everything polished and ready.
+We added menus, title art, a brief tutorial, an upgrade screen, and an ending screen.

-The final thing completed was a trailer, done in the last hour or so of the Game Jam.
+The final task completed was a trailer, which was finished in the last hour of the Game Jam.

 Title Screen